bossbuwi/ITLog/README.md

-# ITLog
+# IT Log
 ## _The Irresistible Technical Event Logs_

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.<br>
 This project was made to serve as the event logger for users of the team's domain system.
 The version releases are [here](https://github.com/bossbuwi/itlog/releases).
-Current version is 0.1-beta and is ready for production.
+Current version is 1.0-Ara and is ready for production.
 This project is just the frontend for an event logging app.
 For this to function completely, a compatible backend that serves data through a REST API must be used.
 The recommended backend provider is [bilog](https://github.com/bossbuwi/bilog).

 ### Setup for Development
 #### Prerequisites